 The purpose of formally adopting this plan is to secure buy-in from Santa Fe County, raise awareness of the plan, and formalize the plan's implementation.
 The adoption of this plan completes Planning Step 9 of the 10-step planning process: Adopt the Plan, in accordance with the requirements of DMA 2000.
-Santa Fe County has adopted this Hazard Mitigation Plan by passing a resolution.
-A copy of the resolution is included in Appendix C.
+Following FEMA's initial approval Santa Fe County will adopt this Hazard Mitigation Plan by passing a resolution.
+A copy of the resolution is included in Appendix C and will be submitted as documentation to FEMA Region VI through the New Mexico Department of Homeland Security and Emergency Management.